Univ. NICE

 PrerequisitesStellar physics

-Description of how the course is conductedPowerpoints, lectures, articles, practice of tools and codes
+Description of how the course is conductedPowerpoints, lectures, articles, analytical and hands-on exercises

 Adopted booksnone